-We accept a number of different payment methods at Bail Bonds in Martinez.
+We accept a number of different payment methods at Martinez Bail Bonds.
 We accept cash, checks, and most major credit cards.
 We also have the ability to accept payments online, over the phone, or in person at an office.

 - How much do I have to pay?

 Again, cost depends on the price of the bail itself.
 Initially you need to pay 10% of the bail.
 Depending on your information, we may be able to offer discounts.